tayphill13/mainstage-proto/PreWork/TimeStampDoc/Wednesday10-7.md

 8:30pm - Back to work to get the right images set up and to work on project pitch and adjusting MVP.

 9:15pm - Also working on Readme!!!
+10:30pm - Made some finishing touches on my readme